chitsaou/http-basic-auth-demo/README.md

 ## Experiments

-All the experiments the following preparation steps:
+Every experiment requires the following preparation steps:

 1. Run the Sinatra App with `rackup`
 * keep the console open to see the output from logger (request path, wrong credentails when auth failed etc.)